zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 ### A Note about Endian

 Endian refers to the order of bytes.
-Little Endian (LE) stores the least sign significant byte at the smallest address while Big endian does the opposite.
+Little Endian (LE) stores the least significant byte at the smallest address while Big endian does the opposite.

 ![](https://4.bp.blogspot.com/_IEmaCFe3y9g/SO3GGEF4UkI/AAAAAAAAAAc/z7waF2Lwg0s/s400/lb.GIF)